souravt/cricdb/README.md

-# Database of Cricketers
+# The Cricketers Profile Application
-# Requirements Specification Document

 ## **1. Introduction**